Joshua Verin: Life

 Joshua Verin, according to his own account, was one of the six people present at Providence's first settlement in 1636.
 Joshua was granted a Providence home lot adjacent to Williams's lot.
 In 1638, Jane's mother, Margery Reeves, also received a home lot.

 Against Joshua's wishes, Jane attended prayer meetings held by Roger Williams.
 As a result, Joshua severely beat Jane for her disobedience.
 In 1638, Joshua was tried, convicted, and disfranchised for "restraining her liberty of conscience."
-Joshua returned to Salem with his wife whom he reportedly took against her will.

-In Salem, Joshua received 100 acres in 1638 and another 40 acres in 1640.
+After returning to Salem, Joshua received 100 acres in 1638 and another 40 acres in 1640.
 Jane was expelled from the Salem church in 1640 after which she does not appear in town records.
 Joshua moved to Barbados by 1663 where he acquired land and eleven slaves.
 He married Agnes Simpson in 1694 and died in Barbados in 1695.